akarnokd/plan-b-terraform-mods/README.md

 ## Production Limiter

-Limit the production items that go into the global storage.
+Edit the production limits of multiple items/buildings via a dialog.

 There is an ingame button to the top-left of the screen ("Limit Prod") that opens up a dialog where each limit can be adjusted ingame (Shortcut <kbd>F4</kbd> - configurable).

 You can hold <kbd>SHIFT</kbd> to change by **10x** the button's amount and  <kbd>CTRL+SHIFT</kbd> to change by **100x**.
 (I.e., clicking on the <kbd>+100</kbd> while holding <kbd>CTRL+SHIFT</kbd> will add **10000** to the limit.)

-The default is 500.
 Currently, the following items are supported:

 - roadway
 - roadstop